powertsai/GettingandCleaningData/README.md

   1. getLabelName convert activities value to its label name
 1. getFeaturesData extract X_train.txt, x_test.test to get 561-feature variables, and select feature name with (mean|std)
   1. getFeatures read 561 features names from "features.txt"
-  1. getMeanStdFeatures grep the index of feature name with get "Mean" and "Std"
+  1. getMeanStdFeatures grep the index of feature name with get "Mean()" and "Std()"
+  1. changeDescriptiveName to change feature to be more descriptive (lowercase, remove(), substitute non(a-zA-Z0-9) to .
 1. getSubjectData extract subject_train.txt, subject_test.txt to get the subject who performed the activity
 1. getTriaxialDataMeanSd to extract data files under directory of "Inertial Signals", calcuate the mean and standard deviation of each 128 reading data for each triaxialName
   1. "body_acc_x", "body_acc_y","body_acc_z"